Carroll Baker: Early life and education

 Baker was born and raised in Johnstown, Pennsylvania, into a Catholic family, the daughter of Edith Gertrude (née Duffy) and William Watson Baker, a traveling salesman.
 Baker is of Irish and Polish descent, which has given rise to a rumor that her birth name was Karolina Piekarski, (Note: Dating as far back as April 2006, the Internet Movie Database listed Baker's alleged birth name as Karolina Piekarski.) though this currently cannot be substantiated by known records.
 (Note: Mentions of Baker having been born Karolina Piekarski date back to at least 2006 when the name appeared on the Internet Movie Database, and the claim has been republished in works such as Guia de Cine Clásico (2006; ISBN 978-8-498-21388-1), and Hollywood Winners & Losers A to Z (2008; ISBN 978-0-879-10351-4).
 Aside from these publications, however, no historical or census documentation corroborates the claim, and Baker herself has not publicly addressed it.)
 Her parents separated when she was eight years old, and she moved with her mother and younger sister, Virginia, to Turtle Creek, Pennsylvania.
 According to Baker, her mother struggled as a single parent, and the family was poor for much of her upbringing.

-Baker attended Greensburg Salem High School in Greensburg, Pennsylvania, where she was a debate team member and active in the marching band and school musicals.
+Baker attended Greensburg High School (now known as Greensburg Salem) in Greensburg, Pennsylvania, where she was a debate team member and active in the marching band and school musicals.
 At 18, she moved with her family to St. Petersburg, Florida, where she attended St. Petersburg Junior College (now St. Petersburg College).
 After her first year in college, she began working as a magician's assistant on the vaudeville circuit and joined a dance company, working as a professional dancer.
 In 1949, Baker won the title of Miss Florida Fruits and Vegetables.
 In 1951, Baker moved to New York City, where she rented a dirt-floor basement apartment in Queens.
 She worked as a nightclub dancer and also had stints as a chorus girl in traveling vaudeville shows, which took her to Windsor, Detroit, and New Jersey.

 Baker studied acting at HB Studio.
 In 1952, she enrolled at the Actors Studio and studied under Lee Strasberg.
 There, she was a classmate of Mike Nichols, Rod Steiger, Shelley Winters, Ben Gazzara, and Marilyn Monroe.
 Baker had a fling with Gazzara at that time, of which she said “I had a very strict upbringing; my mother was raised by nuns.
 I was a faithful wife until my divorce – then I went crazy.
 I was famous, people came up to me and yes, I enjoyed sex so much!".
 She also became a close friend of James Dean for the rest of his life.